sallysooo/MATCHA_w0r1d/README.md

 ---

-## Tricks & "Intended" Unintended element
+## Tricks & "Intended" Unintended eElements
 ### 1. Hint for pickle vulnerability
 <p align="center">
   <img src="https://github.com/user-attachments/assets/fe994a9c-9794-41b3-8208-d2e268a01524" width="70%" />
 </p>

-- Here are some icons that redirects you to various SNS platforms, but for the last icon.
+- Here are some icons that redirects you to various SNS platforms — but the final icon leads somewhere special.
-- If you click this last icon, you get to be redirected to the site below, which names "A jar of pickles".
+- Clicking the last icon redirects you to a site called *“A jar of pickles.”*
-- So you are also able to realize "pickle vulnerabiity" by this much easier way, instead of the prompt injection above.
+- This is a subtle hint toward the pickle vulnerability, offering an easier discovery path than the prompt injection above.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ae898934-05f0-44d1-b40e-22ab049ef684" width="70%" />
 </p>

-### 2. Intended Trick
+### 2. Intended "Trap" Functionality
 <p align="center">
   <img src="https://github.com/user-attachments/assets/2fbb9924-1b8c-4aa7-8230-3c4e1afd5e00" width="70%" />
 </p>

-- There's also a section like this where you can fill in the blank and send message to the server.
+- There's also a section where you can enter text and "send" it to the server.
-- However, there isn't a independent logic for this in the code so this doesn't work neither in the client/server side, therefore it's just a trick for the attacker to think of XSS or another vulnerabilities.
+- However, this function is a decoy — there’s no actual logic implemented either on the client or server side.
+- It’s intentionally designed to mislead attackers into thinking there might be an XSS or another exploitable feature.